 Michael Miller, born in Glasgow, Scotland, trained in painting and drawing in Italy, Switzerland and Mozambique.
 On moving to the USA in 2010, Miller studied abstract painting, drawing and assemblage at the Art Students League of New York.
-In May 2012, he was awarded the League's Matisse Estate Merit Scholarship.
+In May 2012, he was awarded the League's Matisse Estate Merit Scholarship, and in 2014, he was selected as a visiting artist at the Brooklyn Navy Yard.

 Miller’s interest in maritime themes is not by chance: he grew up on the River Clyde on the West coast of Scotland.
 It is estimated that over 25,000 ships have been built on the Clyde, and this shipbuilding heritage continues to permeate the life of the city.